 There was a time when the live chat interface used to be clunky, unappealing and was a big turn-off.
-Not anymore, as the times have changed and customers have started caring about aesthetics too.
+Not anymore!
+As the times have changed, customers have started caring about aesthetics too.

-It is an extremely effective way to reach out to your customers because it is staring at them on any of the pages that they click on your website.
+This is an extremely effective way to reach out to your customers because the chats are accessible from any of the pages that they click on your website.
 You have already captured their attention by displaying the live chat option as an icon vying for attention.

-You can collect feedback as soon as they make a transaction or complete an action that you wanted them to make, the fact that there is a live person on the other side who is ready to help with any other queries makes it even more appealing for the customer to complete the feedback.
+You can collect feedback as soon as they make a transaction or complete an action that you wanted them to make.
+The fact that there is a live person on the other side, ready to help with any other queries makes it even more appealing for the customer to complete the feedback.

 3. Sending Them Email Surveys

-Again, emails are one of the most ubiquitous tools used on earth and business connects with its customers in a lot of ways via emails, including payment confirmation emails, newsletters, and so on.
-Using an online survey tool like SurveySparrow is an effective way to collect feedback from your customers without much intrusion.
+Again, emails are one of the most ubiquitous methods used by businesses to connect with their customers- including payment confirmation emails, newsletters, and so on.
+Using an online survey tool like SurveySparrow is an effective way to get feedback from your customers without much intrusion.
 There are a lot of tactical ways in which you can increase the chances of a response from your customers.

 If you send them a survey as soon as they make a transaction, they are more likely to respond to it.
 But to make sure that there is always a higher percentage of people responding to your email surveys, then you need to engage with them regularly to keep the connection warm.
 Inform them over email about the minutest of updates that you make on the product.